|Company Information||Products||Eligibility||Claims||Contractual||Join Our Network|

 Salt Lake City, UT 84130-0552

-Additional information may be required.
-PTEs are valid for 90 days from the decision date
+We may require additional information to make a determination.
+Pre-Treatment estimates are valid for 90 days from the decision date.

-Only Arkansas requires prior authorization reporting.
-The following links comply with the state’s regulatory requirement, which mandates disclosure of information for services that require pre-service review.
+The following information is provided to comply with a regulatory requirement for States requiring disclosure of information for services that require pre-service review.

 - Q1 2021 AR Prior Utilization Review Statistics